br3ndonland/R-proteomics-Nrf1/README.md

   - Couzin-Frankel J. When mice mislead. *Science* 342:922–925 (2013). [https://doi.org/10.1126/science.342.6161.922](https://doi.org/10.1126/science.342.6161.922)
   - Ioannidis JPA.
 Extrapolating from animals to humans. *Sci.
 Transl.
 Med.* 4:151ps15 (2012). [https://doi.org/10.1126/scitranslmed.3004631](https://doi.org/10.1126/scitranslmed.3004631)
   - Lorsch JR, Collins FS, Lippincott-Schwartz J. Fixing problems with cell lines: Technologies and policies can improve authentication. *Science* 346:1452–1453 (2014). [https://doi.org/10.1126/science.1259110](https://doi.org/10.1126/science.1259110)
   - Martin B, Ji S, Maudsley S, Mattson MP.
-‘Control’ laboratory rodents are metabolically morbid: Why it matters. *PNAS* 107:6127–6133 (2010). [https://doi.org/10.1073/pnas.0912955107](https://doi.org/10.1073/pnas.0912955107)
+'Control' laboratory rodents are metabolically morbid: Why it matters. *PNAS* 107:6127–6133 (2010). [https://doi.org/10.1073/pnas.0912955107](https://doi.org/10.1073/pnas.0912955107)
+- The scientific journal *eLife* is a leader in reproducible data analysis and publishing.
+I particularly enjoy the [eLife Labs blog](https://elifesciences.org/labs).
 - *Nature* ironically reports on the reproducibility crisis, while continuing to publishing trendy irreproducible articles weekly.
   - Baker M. 1,500 scientists lift the lid on reproducibility. *Nature* 533:452–454 (2016). [https://doi.org/10.1038/533452a](https://doi.org/10.1038/533452a)
   - Shen H. Interactive notebooks: Sharing the code. *Nature* 515:151–2 (2014). [https://doi.org/10.1038/515151a](https://doi.org/10.1038/515151a)
-- The scientific journal *eLife* is a leader in reproducible data analysis and publishing.
-I particularly enjoy the [eLife Labs blog](https://elifesciences.org/labs).
+- The citation style used above is my own custom style that I used in my [dissertation](http://hdl.handle.net/2142/72961).
+It combines aspects of the Nature and BioMed Central (BMC) styles.
+The style is informative, concise, and light on punctuation and formatting.

+#### Tools

+- [Gigantum](http://gigantum.io/): Research project management and collaboration system.
+It version-controls your research materials, allows them to be easily shared and published, and bundles everything to run reproducibly in the cloud.
+Very cool.
+- [Greene Integrative Genomics Laboratory at Penn](http://www.greenelab.com/): Bioinformatics lab that uses sophisticated methods to ensure transparent and computationally reproducible research.
+Also check out their [GitHub](https://github.com/greenelab/).
+- [Open Science Framework](https://cos.io/our-products/open-science-framework/): Research project management and collaboration system.
+Integrates many other software tools and forms of data.
+- [sciNote](https://scinote.net/): Free electronic lab notebook.
+- [Stencila](https://stenci.la/): Open document suite that can be used to write and run code in a computationally reproducible way.
+I recently attended an eLife webinar about Stencila. eLife is [considering](https://elifesciences.org/for-the-press/e6038800/elife-supports-development-of-open-technology-stack-for-publishing-reproducible-manuscripts-online) Stencila as part of a "Reproducible Document Stack" to generate their manuscripts.
+- [We-Sci](http://www.we-sci.com/): Tool to ensure proper attribution for scientific work.
+- [Whole Tale](http://wholetale.org/): Research project management system.
+- [Zenodo](https://zenodo.org/): Repository for digital materials to be permanently archived and stored with DOI versioning.

+#### Workshops

 - [Data Carpentry](http://www.datacarpentry.org/), which is sponsored by [NumFOCUS](https://www.numfocus.org/), has a [Reproducible Science Curriculum](https://github.com/Reproducible-Science-Curriculum) and holds workshops on reproducible data analysis in Python and R.
 - The Harvard [Institute for Applied Computational Science (IACS)](https://iacs.seas.harvard.edu/) provides free resources to the scientific computing community, such as the annual [Computefest](https://computefest.seas.harvard.edu/).
 See *EDA.ipynb* and *grammarofdata.ipynb* from [Computefest 2018](https://github.com/Harvard-IACS/computefest2018-pandas) for info on reproducible Exploratory Data Analysis (EDA) workflows.
 - Vincent Carey (Harvard Medical School, Brigham & Women's Hospital) provided helpful [resources](https://github.com/vjcitn/Repro2017) for reproducible data analyses associated with his Repro2017 Harvard Catalyst talk.
-- The citation style used above is my own custom style that I used in my [dissertation](http://hdl.handle.net/2142/72961).
-It combines aspects of the Nature and BioMed Central (BMC) styles.
-The style is informative, concise, and light on punctuation and formatting.

 [(Back to TOC)](#table-of-contents)